yasser888/CarND-Traffic-Sign-Classifier-Project/mywriteup.md

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-In this step, I did nothing with the original validation and testing set, but I tried to augment the training set.
+In this step, I kept the original data the original validation and testing set as it is.

  To add more data to the the data set, I rotated images randomly with 15° to -15°.
  I alse  changed the horizontal or vertical position of these images.

-The fifth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because as the training set increasing, the probablility of overfitting will decrease and the accuracy of the model will be better.
+The [6] code cell of the IPython notebook contains the code for augmenting the data set.

+I have generated additional data to decrease overfitting and to get better accuracy of the model

-After this step, My final training set had 139196 number of images.
-My final validation and testing set had 4410 and 12530 images.
+after adding the new generated images, the final training set had 139196 number of images. and the final validation and testing set had 4410 and 12530 images.

 Here is an example of a traffic sign image before and after rotating and  changing image position.